openware/peatio/README.md

 ## [Peatio.tech](https://www.peatio.tech) Introduction

-Peatio is a free and open-source crypto currency exchange implementation with the Rails framework.
+Peatio.tech is a fork of the original Peatio - a free and open-source (FOSS) cyptocurrency exchange application implemented with the Rails framework.

-Peatio.tech is a fork of Peatio designed for micro-services architecture, we have simplified the code in order to use only Peatio API with external frontend and server components.
+Peatio.tech has been redesigned leveraging a microservices based architecture.
+We have-/ continue- to simplify the codebase in order to soley leverage the Peatio API via external frontend and server components.

-To build your own exchange you should now run Peatio as a backend instead of forking the repository, and extend it using other microservices such as [Barong](https://www.github.com/rubykube/barong).
+To build your own exchange, we suggest running Peatio as a backend service rather than forking this repository.
+Should you choose, you may extend the exchange using our optional microservice add-ons (Example: [Barong](https://www.github.com/rubykube/barong)  https://www.github.com/rubykube/barong).

 ## Mission

-Our mission is to build an open-source crypto currency exchange with a high performance trading engine and safety which can be trusted and enjoyed by users.
-We moving toward dev/ops best practices of running an enterprise grade exchange.
+Our team combined with the efforts of the open-source community is striving to be at the forefront of the cryptocurrency exchange R&D market.
+We currently already excel in utilizing one of the best high-performance trading engine's available and cyber-safety which can be trusted and enjoyed by developers and users alike.
+We're moving towards dev/ops best practices in order to run an enterprise-grade digital asset exchange.

-We provide webminar or on site training for installing, configuring and administation best practices of Peatio.
+We're offering webinars and/or on-site training for nearly all aspects of development cycle, from installation/ configuring to administation best practices of our product.

-Feel free to contact us for joining the next training session: [Peatio.tech](https://www.peatio.tech)
+Feel free to contact us for joining the next training session at [Peatio.tech](https://www.peatio.tech).

 Help is greatly appreciated, feel free to submit pull-requests or open issues.